netxms/netxms-doc/admin/visualisation.rst

 .. figure:: _images/configure_dci_summary_table.png

-In general part:
+General:

   - Menu path - path where this summary table can be found.
 You can use ``->`` character pair to create subtree like "Linux->System information".
   - Title - title of view.

-In columns part:
+Columns:

-  - There are added DCI's shat should be shown on the summary table.
-Where Name is name of column and DCI Name is parameter of DCI.
+  - This is the list if DCI's that will be shown on the summary table.
+    Name is the name of column and DCI Name is DCI parameter name.
+    Multivalued column is intended to present string DCIs that contain several values devided by specified separator.
+Each value is presented on a separate line in the column.

+Filter:
+  - Filter script is executed on for each node to determine, if that node is included to the summary table.
+    Filter script is defined with help of :term:`NXSL` scripting language.

 Usage
 -----

-After DCI summary table is configured it can be accessed in container object(Subnet, container...) menu under "Summary tables".
+After DCI summary table is configured it can be accessed in container object (Subnet, container...) context menu under "Summary tables".